strapi/documentation/docusaurus/docs/user-docs/releases/introduction.md

 <!-- TODO: add numbers to reflect screenshot -->
 - [create a new release](/user-docs/releases/creating-a-release)
-- view active and archived releases
+- view pending and done releases
 - click on a release to [manage its content](/user-docs/releases/managing-a-release)

 :::info